kubiosec-ai/openai_a2a_free-wheeling/README.md

 # Secure Messaging Agent

 This project implements a secure messaging agent using OpenAI and public key cryptography.
 The main component is the `SecureAgent` class, which facilitates secure communication between agents by signing and verifying messages.
+Both agents are using OpenAI to respectively generate and answer a random question.

 ## Features